-ASIC's First Report on director and officer oversight of non‑financial risk is essential reading for all listed companies, regardless of the industry sector, and sends a clear message to non-executive directors.
-Langton Clarke and Joe Fleming warn there is no doubt about ASIC's expectation that accountability structures and governance practices should be reassessed to better manage non‑financial risk.
+ASIC's First Report on director and officer oversight of non-financial risk is essential reading for all listed companies, regardless of the industry sector, and sends a clear message to non-executive directors.
+Partner Langton Clarke warns there is no doubt about ASIC's expectation that accountability structures and governance practices should be reassessed to better manage non-financial risk.

 Arising from the Hayne Royal Commission, ASIC established the Corporate Governance Taskforce in late 2018 to review the corporate governance practices of Australian listed entities.

 Released in early October, the First Report focuses on a review of seven financial services companies, including the 'Big 4' banks.
 The Report sets out the findings of organisational psychologist Elizabeth Arzadon from Keil Advisory Group, which centre around the conduct of boards at two extremes: either the chairman reigns supreme or there is a distinct lack of accountability and informational asymmetry between board members and management.

 ASIC has urged companies to consider their governance processes in place to manage non-financial risks and warned against management operating outside stated risk parameters.
 ASIC concludes that non-financial risks are often understated by boards and reporting should have a clear segmentation to identify the priorities and effectiveness of the risk policies in place.